gisachris/Portfolio-Site/README.md

 ### Key Features <a name="key-features"></a>

 - one of the key features to this website is its responsiveness to mobile and desktop/pc
-- another key feature is the way way portfolios are displayed without actually visiting the website
+- Use the HTML for the structure
+- Use the CSS for the styling
+- Use the design from the Figma

 <p align="right">(<a href="#readme-top">back to top</a>)</p>